tarikfp/react-native-testing/README.md

 # React Native Testing

-This app is a simple example of how to use React-Query for data fetching and Zustand for state management in a React Native application.
+This app is a simple example of how to use/test React-Query for data fetching and Zustand for state management in a React Native application.

 It provides comprehensive and detailed examples to aid in the understanding of the testing process.
 The app uses following core packages: